Tiyenti/unobtainibot/README.md

 ### Commands

 `help <command>`: PMs the user info regarding the commands this bot supports. (userlevel: 0)
 `<command>`: A command name, without the prefix, to get information on.
-If omittied, PMs the user a list of all commands they can use in that serever.
+If omitted, PMs the user a list of all commands they can use in that serever.

 `toggle [command]`: Toggles a command on or off on the current server. (userlevel: 2)